 Part of that comes down to getting your audience on board.
 How do their personal career goals fit in with your business goals?
 Your elearning is the perfect opportunity to equip your audience with new perspectives and fresh motivation as well as develop their skills, giving them what they need to step up and achieve their goals.

-Focused elearning objectives that are closely aligned with your audience’s personal goals and your wider business goals are a core pillar of successful people-centered elearning.
+Aligning your elearning with your audience’s personal goals and your wider business goals is a core pillar of successful people-centered elearning.